Shirakumo/lichat-protocol/README.md

 1. The list of updates is split into multiple lists such that each list can be reliably sent back to the user.
 1. For each list of updates, the list is put into the `search` update's `results` field and the update is sent back.

 The server should provide a means to delete updates from its history to ensure confidential and private information can be removed and is not preserved indefinitely.
+If the `search` update has a permission of `NIL` (being denied to everyone) in a channel, the history does not need to be recorded.
+If a channel expires, its history must be deleted.

 The client should provide a convenient means to perform a search query.
 To this end we also specify a suggested means of formatting queries for end-user input.
 The query should be specified as freeform text, with the following queryspec format: